 How To Play Advanced Sounding Chords On Your Acoustic Guitar

-Todays article will focus on the visualisation and application of these chords on your guitar without going into any theory.
-That’s for another article.
-You don’t need to know the theory behind these chords to be able to use them in your guitar playing.
+Today's article will focus on the visualisation and application of these chords on your guitar without going into any theory.
+You don’t need to know the theory behind these chords to be able to use them in your playing.

 Let’s look at our first block chord shape to illustrate this point.
 The following is a major 7th block chord in root position: